 - Nick Szabo, “Shelling Out: The Origins of Money”

 Property (2) is especially relevant to how we think of art today.
 Artworks are more prized the rarer they are.
 From a collector’s perspective, scarcity determines value.

 Notably, Cryptocollectibles satisfies all three properties: (1) through its digital nature, (2) through cryptography, and (3) through a tamper-proof public ledger of historical bids, transactions, and ownership.

 Scarcity and Value in Art

-Scarcity not only justifies the price of a collectible, it also suggests an exclusive club of ownership.
-Rarity in the traditional art world can be determined by several factors:
+Scarcity justifies the price of a collectible because it also suggests an exclusive club of ownership.
+Rarity in the art world can be determined by several factors:

 - Has the artist been written about in art magazines?
 Is the artist well-known?
 Is the artist an emerging talent?